ArseniyGig/react-native-camera/README.md

-(Edit in branch1 for the first time)
+(Edit in branch1 for the second time)
 # 🚧 🚧 🚧
 ## react-native-camera is deprecated.